digits21/assignment-2-announcement-and-discussion/README.md

 We use standart input(stdin) and standard output(stdout) as the input and output of the programs, not files.

-The inputs will be multiple numbers that be seperated by space, tab or newline character, and end  with a `x` alphabet, there will onlbe at most 10000 inputs.
+The inputs will be multiple numbers that be seperated by space, tab or newline character, and end  with a `x` alphabet, there will be at most 10000 inputs.

 Here is an example of the input:
 `-2  1  -3  4 -1  2  1  -5  4  x`